Two-dimensional total absorption spectroscopy with conditional generative adversarial networks: Machine Learning Methods

 \subsection{The \pixtopix~Architecture}

 We now describe \pixtopix~\cite{Isola2016, Tutorial}, the cGAN architecture that we use in this work.
+Our model development was guided by \cite{Tutorial}, a freely available tutorial on how to build cutting-edge Pix2Pix cGANs provided by the developers of Tensorflow \cite{Tensorflow2015}.
+Our generator and discriminator utilize the same architectures and losses as presented within, with modifications made only to input sizes, discriminator patch resolution, and generator output activation (changed from tanh to sigmoid).
+A summary of the architectures is presented below.

-Our discriminator $D$ is inspired by the PatchGAN architecture first described by \citeauthor{Isola2016} \cite{Isola2016}.
+The discriminator $D$ is inspired by the PatchGAN architecture first described by \citeauthor{Isola2016} \cite{Isola2016}.
 The key innovation in PatchGAN is to offer feedback to the generator at a more localized scale, by scoring \emph{patches} --- smaller regions of the input matrix --- rather than the entire input.
 Further, the neural network operates on a pair of matrices $(i, i')$ as input, so that the patch scores evaluate the quality of the translation in different parts of the matrices.
 Concretely, $D: I \times I' \mapsto [0, 1]^{p \times p}$, where $p$ is the patch resolution.
 We fit the parameters of the discriminator by minimizing the following loss function

 where $n$ is the number of examples in our training set $\mathcal{T}$, $P$ denotes the set of all patches and $D_{\pi}$ is the score assigned by the discriminator to patch $\pi$.